Brian McEniff: Management career

-He began to manage the Ulster provincial football team, with which he won 12 Railway Cup Finals.
-He managed them for 23 years, until 2008.
+He began to manage the Ulster provincial football team, with which he won 12 Railway Cup finals.
+He managed Ulster for 23 years, until 2008.
 He woon 14 titles.

 He helped Tyrone club Carrickmore, where his mother was from, when they were struggling against relegation in 1983 and 1986.

 McEniff returned as Donegal manager in 1989, succeeding Tom Conaghan.
-He led the county to another Ulster SFC in 1990, restoring players that Conaghan had thrown by the wayside, such as Declan Bonner, Manus Boyle, Matt Gallagher, Barry McGowan and Sylvester Maguire.
-McEniff's success in Gaelic games culminated when he led his native Donegal team to glory over Dublin at Croke Park in the 1992 All-Ireland Senior Football Championship Final.
-It was shortly before this match that McEniff was informed that the brother of one of his players Joyce McMullan, had died from cancer.
-He chose not to inform McMullan or anyone else on the team until after the match.
+He led the county to another Ulster SFC title in 1990, restoring such as Declan Bonner, Manus Boyle, Matt Gallagher, Barry McGowan and Sylvester Maguire, players that Conaghan had thrown by the wayside.
+McEniff's success in Gaelic games culminated when he led his native Donegal team to glory over Dublin at Croke Park in the 1992 All-Ireland Senior Football Championship final.
+It was shortly before this match that McEniff was informed that the brother of one of his players Joyce McMullin, had died from cancer.
+He chose not to inform McMullin or anyone else on the team until after the match.
 McEniff later described it as follows: "Everything had gone so smoothly but when I heard that I was knocked for six.
 Luckily, the lads were outside watching a bit of the minor match.
 I stamped up and down before deciding that Gerard would have wanted Joyce to play.
 When the team came back, they could see something was wrong with me, but I managed to hold it together".
-It later emerged that there had been a miscommunication, and that McMullan's brother had not died.
+It later emerged that there had been a miscommunication and that McMullin's brother had not died.
 He did so a year later.

 McEniff resigned on 26 June 1994 and was succeeded by P. J. McGowan the following month.

 McEniff managed Ireland for the International Rules Series of 2000 and 2001.
-Ireland won 2001's first test, held at the Melbourne Cricket Ground on 12 October, by 59–53 and the second test, held at Football Park in Adelaide on 19 October, by 71–52.
+Ireland won 2001's first test, held at the Melbourne Cricket Ground on 12 October, by a scoreline of 59–53 and the second test, held at Football Park in Adelaide on 19 October, by a scoreline of 71–52.
 McEniff departed as Ireland manager in 2001.